rtrlib/handbook/source/usage.rst

 From Source
 -----------

-On any other OS you will have to build and install the RTRlib from source.
+On any other Linux OS you will have to build and install the RTRlib from source.
 The following minimal requirements have to be met, before building the library:

 - the build system is based on `cmake`, version >= 2.6